Theile/sonomablocker/README.md

 ## Why

 Apple wants end users to upgrade to the latest macOS as soon as it becomes available.
 Depending on the software and policies your organization uses, this might be unacceptable.
-As an administrator, you currently have some options:
+Apple is limiting the options, and now we basically only have this solution left, if users are admins on their computer:

 - Use an MDM to push a profile to delay updates for maximum of 90 days.
 This will however postpone _all_ updates, not just the macOS upgrade.

+But this option does not prevent users from downloading the full installer, and run that to upgrade their system, and this is where Sonoma Blocker fits in.

 ## How